Justice Minister Meets Tanzania, Guinea Envoys

 Date

-(MENAFN- Gulf Times) HE the Minister of Justice and Minister of State for Cabinet Affairs Ibrahim bin Ali al-Mohannadi met separately on Monday with Tanzanian ambassador Habibu Awesi Mohamed and ambassador of Guinea Thierno Abdoulaye Sow.
-The meetings discussed ways to enhance Qatar's legal and judicial co-operation with Tanzania and Guinea.
+Minister of Justice and Minister of State for Cabinet Affairs H E Ibrahim bin Ali Al Mohannadi met separately yesterday with Ambassador of Tanzania to Qatar H E Habibu Awesi Mohamed (pictured) and Ambassador of Guinea to Qatar H E Thierno Abdoulaye Sow.
+The meetings discussed ways to enhance legal and judicial cooperation between Qatar and each of Tanzania and Guinea.

 Legal Disclaimer: